Ashur-resh-ishi I: Biography

 The later king Šulmānu-ašarēdu III credited him with rebuilding the city wall of Assur in his own rededication.
 His own brick inscriptions from the same city identify him as builder of the temple of the gods Adad and An, Ištar of Assyria and Aššur.
-He built a palace in Bumariyah, ancient Apqu ša Adad, as witnessed by a baked brick inscription.
+He built a palace in Bumariyah, ancient Apqu ša Adad' as witnessed by a baked brick inscription.
 His most significant construction efforts were witnessed at his capital, Nineveh, the location of his palace, the Egalšaḫulla (“The Palace of Joyfulness”), where he rebuilt the tower-gates of the temple of Ishtar which had been damaged by earthquakes during the earlier reigns of Šulmānu-ašarēdu I (c.
 1274–1245 BC) and Aššur-dān I (c.
 1179 to 1134 BC), the latter being his grandfather.
 These were flanked by monumental statues of lions.

 His palace edict concerning men fraternizing with palace women gives the penalty of execution, with silent witnesses considered a party to the event and punished by being thrown into an oven.
 The sequence of limmu officials in the eponym dating system is not known, as column 2 of the only extant list is damaged at this point.

-He was succeeded by his son, Tukultī-apil-Ešarra I.
+He was succeeded by his son, the powerful Tiglath-Pileser I, who expanded the Middle Assyrian Empire significantly.